AdaCore/training_material/courses/spark_for_ada_programmers/labs/130_autoactive_proof.lab.rst

 .. container:: animate 1-

-   - Our permutation check inspects the ghost object :ada:`Permutation`.
+   - Our permutation check inspects the ghost object :ada:`Permutation`

-      - Whenever we swap values, we need to swap indexes in that object.
+      - Whenever we swap values, we need to swap indexes in that object

    - Modify :ada:`Swap` to update :ada:`Permutation`